fabiommendes/craftinginterpreters/book/statements-and-state.md

 to be the name of the variable being accessed.

 These new grammar rules get their corresponding syntax trees.
-Over in the AST generator, we add a <span name="var-stmt-ast">new statement</span> node for a variable declaration.
+Over in the AST generator, we add a new statement node for a variable declaration.

 ```python
 # lox/ast.py